DanielRBowen/UE-VRHands-Template/README.md

 The incremental move (forward, back, strafe right, strafe left, turn right, turn left) by throwing a ball a meter away onto the nav mesh was my work.

 There is a bug that I couldn't fix, it happens when the player does a spline move after a teleport--what happens is any CheckLineCollision function for the spline move will hit a Model Component for unknown reasons and then you would have to just use the trace end which makes it seems pointless but it works as I couldn't spline move across the box brush table.
+Teleport move also is buggy when the pause menu is up then the pawn still can move.